 A closer, technical look at the progressive delivery method of trunk-based development.

 During the early days of using software development in organizations, programmers kept track of all the changes made in their software by developing new versions.
 However, this process proved to be an inefficient use of time and money which made development costly to the organizations.

 Over the years, several development styles have emerged that enabled developers to find bugs and errors in an efficient way and to code and make changes in parallel with their fellow developers, significantly speeding up releases.

-Today, however, most developers leverage one of two development models - Gitflow and trunk-based development.
-In this technical guide, we’ll take a closer look at the progressive delivery method of truck-based development, its benefits, and how it stacks up against Gitflow.
+Today, however, most developers leverage one of two development models – Gitflow and trunk-based development.
+In this technical guide, we’ll take a closer look at the progressive delivery method of trunk-based development, its benefits, and how it stacks up against Gitflow.

 What is Trunk-based Development?